RamiLup/Very-Slow-Arduino-IDE-Compilation-Symptom/README.md

 <br />
 <br />

-Over the past several years, I have worked with a diverse range of Arduino components for my projects and sensor applications.
-Recently, I have encountered a disturbing issue where the compilation process can take an unreasonably time while running the Arduino IDE from a stong i7 computer with 16GB of RAM and a fast SSD drive which is frustrating and does not make any sense!
+Recently, I have encountered a disturbing issue where the compilation process can take an unreasonably long time while running the Arduino IDE on a strong i7 computer with 16GB of RAM and a fast SSD drive.
+This situation is frustrating and does not make any sense!

-At first, I thought that the compiling process required a long time due to the complexity of my project - and thus the complexity / length of the code, which demands long processing time, but it turned out that even for short or simple code, the compiling process is long.
+At first, I thought that the compiling process required a long time due to the complexity of my project, and thus the complexity/length of the code, which demands a long processing time.
+However, it turned out that even for short or simple code, the compilation process takes a long time.

 It seems that the phenomenon depends on the board model/libraries installed, which extend the compilation time.
-Thus, choosing a board with other libraries can help the compilation process to be shorter, but the whole idea of using Arduino is to choose the appropriate board according to the project needs and not according to the time required to perform the compilation.
+Thus, choosing a board with other libraries can help shorten the compilation process, but the whole idea of using Arduino is to choose the appropriate board according to the project needs and not according to the time required for compilation.

-Therefore, replacing the selected board type because Arduino IDE is slow is not the desired solution.
+Therefore, replacing the selected board type because the Arduino IDE is slow is not the desired solution.

-To solve the problem of long compilation time, I made a number of attempts to first understand the cause.
+To solve the problem of long compilation time, I have made a number of attempts to first understand the cause.

 ### 1st test:
-I began by stopping the antivirus software, suspecting it might be the reason behind the slow compilation time.
+Halting the antivirus was my first move, suspecting it might be the cause of the slow compilation time.
 However, this did not resolve the issue.

-Next, since I was unsure whether stopping the antivirus was effective, I completely uninstalled it.
+Next, since I was uncertain whether stopping the antivirus was effective, I completely uninstalled it.
 This did lead to some improvement, but compilation still took over eight minutes.

 ### 2nd test:
-Was to completely uninstall the installation of Arduino 2.2.1 and re-install the previous version 1.8.19.
-However, it turned out that the phenomenon of the long compilation process exists with both versions of Arduino IDE.
+I attempted to completely uninstall Arduino IDE version 2.2.1 and reinstall the previous version 1.8.19.
+However, it turned out that the prolonged compilation process phenomenon persists in both versions of the Arduino IDE.

 ### 3rd test:
 Would a powerful and fast computer solve the problem?
-I tried to check how much the computer hardware affects the compilation speed.
+I tried to assess how much computer hardware affects compilation speed.
 Since I didn't have a powerful computer available, I set up a dedicated cloud computer with 8 cores and 32GB of memory.
-This virtual computer passed successfully in a few benchmark tests and turned out to be much faster than my personal i7 computer.
+This virtual computer successfully passed a few benchmark tests and turned out to be much faster than my personal i7 computer.

-I have installed the Arduino IDE on it with the same settings and the same libraries.
-However, the compilation speed improved to four minutes.
-Since the code has not been changed, and I'm using a faster computer, the compilation speed is still not reasonable.
+I have installed the Arduino IDE on it with the same settings and libraries.
+However, the compilation speed has improved to four minutes.
+Since the code has not been changed, and I am using a faster computer, the compilation speed is still not reasonable.

-To try to understand where the problem is, I selected the "Show verbose output during compilation" option in the Arduino IDE Preferences, which will show detailed comments while the compilation progress is running.
+To try to understand where the problem lies, I selected the "Show verbose output during compilation" option in the Arduino IDE Preferences.
+This option displays detailed comments while the compilation progress is running.

 **Setting the compilation Preferences in the Arduino IDE:**